petel1306/linux-ps/README.md

 # linux-ps
-Implemented ps command in linux bash
+Implement ps command in linux bash using python (prepared as part of ‘Odyssey’ program, cyber major).